9 Tips for Working As A Nurse While Pregnant

 Double Pump And Nursing Bra

-For the sake of time and efficiency, it is very important that you double pump at work.
-I really like this double pumping bra because it makes it possible to double pump without having to hold the pumps with both hands.
-Once you start pumping you will find that having to hold the pumps in place is really annoying and makes it difficult to do anything else.
+For the sake of time and efficiency, it is very important that you double-pump at work.
+I really like this double-pumping bra because it makes it possible to double-pump without having to hold the pumps with both hands.
+Once you start pumping, you will find that having to hold the pumps in place is really annoying and makes it difficult to do anything else.
 It also helps prevent spilling accidents since you can remove and clean one side at a time.

 Reusable Nursing Pads

 Engorgement is no joke.
 There have been a few times at work when I wasn’t able to pump on schedule and I ended up leaking through my scrubs (you could barely see it, but still!).
-As a result of that embarrassing experience I started wearing nursing pads when I was at work.
-I already wore them at home from the time my son was about 1 week old.
+As a result of that embarrassing experience, I started wearing nursing pads when I was at work.
+I already wore them at home from the time my son was about one week old.

 I use reusable nursing pads made of bamboo because I have read that many disposable pads contain absorbent chemicals which come in direct contact with your skin.
-They also run the risk of trapping moisture, especially if your are leaking.
+They also run the risk of trapping moisture, especially if you are leaking.
 This can increase the risk of mastitis, a very painful bacterial infection that will make you sick and can be dangerous if untreated.
 Disposable pads can also be expensive over time if you are frequently using them.
 I have 12 reusable nursing pads and I run them through the washer and dryer with all my other clothes.

 Breast Milk Storage Bags

 The beautiful thing about pumping is that you can store your breast milk in the freezer!
-So even if you have a surplus of milk you can put it away for later use.
+So even if you have a surplus of milk, you can put it away for later use.
 These little breast milk storage baggies are great because you can write the date on the top section so you know how long they have been in the freezer.

 Place them in the refrigerator for 12 hours before you need them to thaw them out.
 Or place them in a bowl of hot water for quicker use.
 These are a necessity for working moms who pump – I have used over 200 of them already!